-The engineer dispatching business saw the number of engineers surpass that in the same period of the previous year, the utilization rate fall short of that in the same period of the previous year, and the unit price of engineers remain at the same level as that in the same period of the previous year.
-As a result, net sales for this fiscal year increased 2.5% year on year to JPY 7,174,725 thousand.
+The engineer dispatching business saw the number of engineers and the utilization rate surpassed those in the same period of the previous year, and newly graduated engineers who joined us in 2021 were assigned to their work ahead of the initial schedule, which led to a year-on-year increase in the number of operative personnel.
+Moreover, the overtime hours worked returned to the normal level, pushing up the total work person-hours above the previous year's level.
+As a result of all this, net sales for this fiscal year increased 12.9% year on year to JPY 8,102,991 thousand.